tamizhselvan23013460/2c.ARP_RARP_PROTOCOLS/README.md

 ## RESULT
-Thus, the python program for simulating ARP protocols using TCP was successfully executed.
+Thus, python program for simulating RARP protocols using UDP was successfully executed.